Fall & Winter Pond Maintenance

 4) Drop lilies and other ice sensitive plants to the bottom.

 5) Add a sludge eating product to help eat up any missed debris such as the stuff that gets stuck in between your rocks.
 Not only does it really help keep the pond cleaner over winter but it helps improve water quality and oxygen levels.
-We suggest Microbe-Lift Autumn/Fall treatment and Tetra's Sludge reducer.
+We suggest Microbe-Lift Autumn/Fall treatment and Cold Water Blocks from Pond Force.

-6) Shut down and clean pump, filter & UV, put UV away in a frost-free area.
+6) Shut down and clean pump, filter & UV, put UV away in a frost-free area (once fish have stopped eating).
 This would be a good time to lightly bleach the filter before putting it away.
-Don't close the filter up completely otherwise it will get quite stinky over winter, just leave the top off and make sure the media is completely dry.
+Don't close the filter up completely otherwise it will get quite stinky over winter, just leave the top off-kilter and make sure the media is completely dry.

-First, the whole reason for having the hole in the first place is so the gasses in your pond can escape.
-The gasses can't escape unless the surface is agitated, hense the reason for using a venturi, air pump or your pond pump close to the surface.
+First, the whole reason for having the hole in the first place, is so the gasses in your pond can escape.
+The gasses can't unless, the surface is agitated, hence the reason for using a venturi, air pump or your pond pump close to the surface.
 You need to agitate that water surface to de-gas the water.
 De-icers are a great back up for that couple of weeks of really cold weather (or when you're away and can't monitor the pond) I install my de-icer right beside my air pump or pond pump and just plug it in when needed.

 So, back to how power hungry some de-icers are.
-A typical de-icer sucks 1250-1500 watts...that's a huge power bill no matter where you live (and it's getting higher) We carry 2 de-icers that are super cheap to run and actually work (we tested them to -25c) Thermo Pond makes a 100 watts de-icer (yes, 100 watts only) and Tetra makes one that looks like a floating rock and is 300 watts.
-We were completely impressed with both brands and recommend either.
+A typical de-icer sucks 1250-1500 watts...that's a huge power bill no matter where you live (typically $65+ a month and it's getting higher) We carry several de-icers that are super cheap to run and actually work (we tested them to -25c) Thermo Pond makes a 100 watts de-icer (yes, 100 watts only) and Laguna makes one that is 315 watts.
+The Laguna one has a little light indicator on top, so you can see that it's working.
+They also make a very nice stainless steel one that 500 watts, probably better for colder climates, and no chance of every breaking.
+Pondmaster also makes a decent de-icer.
+Theirs is 120 watts, and looks identical to the Theromo-Pond, except the colour, which is red, and not black.
+We were happy with all 3 brands, and recommend either.
 We think they are well worth the added piece of mind.

 9) Cover the pond with birds netting to keep the leaves out, but be sure to remove it before the snow flies, otherwise it will freeze to the ground making access to your pond difficult.